International Research Management Course

 Module 3: Culture and Personal Leadership

-The course is a combination of on-site and online modules and consists of lectures, intensive group work and feedback sessions in and between modules.
+The course is based on on-site modules and consists of lectures, intensive group work and feedback sessions in and between modules.
 Each module requires approximately 1-2 days of homework.
 Participants are asked to prepare a home assignment based on their own situation/leadership practice.
 Participants’ own experiences are brought into play through extensive group work during course modules as well as online between modules.

 Course Leader is Lars Christian Lassen, experienced research leader and former SVP (HR) at Novo Nordisk A/S including additional experienced lecturers from universities and industry.
 A number of prominent guest speakers from in and outside academia will contribute to the programme.

-The fee is DKK 35,800/EUR 4,800 (exclusive Danish VAT) per participant and includes program tuition, study materials and meals during the program.
+The fee is DKK 41,170 (exclusive Danish VAT) per participant and includes program tuition, study materials and meals during the program.
 Travel and overnight expenses are not included.